niwya/niwya/README.md

 ### ✨ Bonjour ✨

 My name is Chloé, and I'm an engineer.
+I like dance, photography and gaming.
+I'm a die-hard fan of the Portal series.
+I'm obsessed with cheese (well - I'm French :fr:, so that's self-explanatory).
+I like planes, UAVs, and autonomous cars.

 🔭 I'm currently working on...
 - ![30%](https://progress-bar.dev/30) Autonomous plant watering system (ESP-32, C/C++)